You are here

 Student loans: Will there be changes ahead?

-Any changes to student loan repayment being considered by the Biden-Harris administration were far from concrete as this edition of MTA Today went to press.
 A lot could happen regarding student loans in the months ahead — but that doesn’t mean that you should just wait and see.
 Borrowers need to have a plan of action, so please read on.

 Payment forbearance was set to expire on Jan.
 31, but on his first day in office, President Joe Biden extended that payment holiday to Sept.
 30. Even though you won’t be required to make payments on Direct loans, you will be credited as having made a payment if you are a candidate for Public Service Loan Forgiveness.
 The payment suspension doesn’t apply to commercially held Federal Family Education Loans, Perkins loans or any private loans.
 Anyone holding these types of loans should contact the servicer or lender directly to see if any relief options are available.